denisguzeyev/testapp-django/README.md

 The `POST` request is already made by the frontend.
 Feel free to change this if you want a different approach.
 After unfollowing the user is redirected back to the same page.

-## (logged in) homepage view
+## (Logged in) Homepage view

-The homepage should be just a list of latest 25 tweets from the users the currently logged in user is following.
+The homepage should be just a list of latest 15 tweets from the users the currently logged in user is following.
+If the user is not following anybody, he should see the latest tweets posted by any user.

 For an example of how the page should look like visit `http://localhost:8000/?example=true`.
 The times should be humanized, and the usernames should link to their profile pages, same as above.

+## (Logged out) Homepage view

 If the user is not logged in then he sees the last 10 tweets posted by any user.
 The form for posting new tweets is hidden.

 ## Posting new tweets

 Logged in users should be able to post new tweets by simply filling in the text area and clicking "Post" button.
 This should make a simple HTML form post to the backend, which should then refresh the page by redirecting the user back to the home page.
-User can also see his own tweets.
+Users can see their own tweets.

 ## Sample data